ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Runner_Methods.md

 ### First & Last

-Selects the first / last result ordered by the the given key (default is `id`).
+Selects the first / last result ordered by the given key (default is `id`).

 ```php
 $firstPerson = $people->select()->first();